zenoss/ZenPacks.zenoss.HttpMonitor/docs/body.md

 -----------------------------------------------------
 - Select Infrastructure from the navigation bar.
 - Click the device name in the device list.
 The device overview page appears.
-- Expand Monitoring Templates, and then select HttpMonitor from the left panel.
+- Select the 'Gear' icon on the bottom panel and select the "Override Template Here" option.
-- Create a local copy of the template.
+- Choose "HttpMonitor (/)" template and select "Submit".
+This will create a local copy of the default HttpMonitor template for only this device.
-- Select the newly created local template copy.
+- Select the newly created "HttpMonitor (Locally Defined)" template.
 - Select the HttpMonitor data source, and then select View and Edit Details from the Action menu.
 The Edit Data Source dialog appears.
 - Change data source options as needed, and then click Save.